DeepSec-prover/manual/src/command.md

     --trace

->   When an attack is found, display the full trace with the execution of the process.
+>   When an attack is found, display the attack trace.
->   Incompatible with --quiet. **Not implemented yet**.
+>   Incompatible with --quiet.

     -h, -help, --help